 Search for topic on our website

-This webinar was recorded in October 2022 with Ken Hodgkinson.
-Ken and the Landcare group he convenes is studying the management of remnant patches of urban and peri-urban Natural Temperate Grassland, a critically endangered ecosystem of south-east Australia.
-Ken discussed the groups’ fire research on Temperate Grassland in the Ginninderra Catchment and how it can be applied in the paddock.
+This webinar was recorded in October 2022 with Dr Ken Hodgkinson, a retired CSIRO scientist.
+Ken and the Landcare group he convenes is seeking effective means of restoring remnant patches of Natural Temperate Grassland, a critically endangered ecosystem of south-east Australia, in urban and peri-urban Canberra.
+Ken presented the findings of the groups’ fire and mowing research for remnant patches in the Ginninderra Catchment and how these findings apply to managing biodiversity in the paddock.

 Ginninderra Landcare Grassland Restoration Project